Gunaa: Plot

 The heiress hates Gunaa for his weird nature and tries to escape, but fails every time.
 With Chitappa's help, SK and Ismail reach the church; SK coerces the heiress, whose real name is Rohini, to sign blank papers so he can control all her wealth.
 She assents to avoid being killed, but SK tries to kill her anyway.
 Gunaa intervenes, kills Ismail, knocks SK out and takes the injured Rohini to a cave for safety.
 Though she first hated Gunaa, she now understands his deep love.
 She reveals her real name, but prefers the name Abhirami and accepts Gunaa's marriage proposal.
 Though Gunaa is adamant on marrying on a full moon day, Rohini convinces him it is that day and marries him.

 The next morning, Gunaa realises that Rohini has contracted fever; he approaches a doctor to treat her.
 The doctor's assistant, having seen Gunaa on a newspaper, informs Inspector Moovendhar.
 When Moovendhar arrives, Gunaa steals a gun and forcibly takes the doctor to the cave.
 Near the spot, both men are surrounded by numerous policemen led by Moovendhar; Gunaa accidentally shoots a policeman before retreating to the cave where the doctor treats Rohini.
 Moovendhar seeks more forces and issues a shoot-at-sight order against Gunaa.

 Gunaa's kin including Ganesh, Manonmani, Rosy and Ramaiah reach the spot and tell Moovendhar not to kill Gunaa.
 Rosy enters the cave and requests Gunaa to return the gun which he does through Rosy while remaining inside.
 Moovendhar then orders Gunaa to surrender.
 Rohini informs Moovendhar that they are fine, coming out and decides to report SK's crimes.
 SK overhears this and, to hide his crimes, shoots Rohini.
 Infuriated, Gunaa kills him.
 When Gunaa returns, Rohini succumbs in his arms.
-Gunaa then angrily tells his kin that humans cannot understand his love for Abhirami, and jumps off the cliff with Rohini's corpse, coincidentally on a full moon day.
+Gunaa then angrily tells his kin that humans cannot understand his love for Abhirami, and jumps off the cliff with Rohini's corpse.
+That night, the full moon emerges.